al333xj/linux_helpers/audio_editing/JACK.md

 open reaper (linux version)
 Go to Options > Preferences > Audio > Device
 Select Audio System = Jack
-At this stage I have 5.3/10ms latency
+At this stage I have 5.3/10ms latency (what do these two latencies mean?)

 # Start JACK with qjackctl